 He earned his Bachelor’s of Music from the University of Minnesota – Twin Cities, where he studied with Adriana Zabala, and graduated from London’s Royal Academy of Music, where he studied with Caitlin Hulcup and Michael Chance on the Opera Course with generous support from the Josephine Baker Trust and the John J Adams Scholarship, in Summer 2018.

-Selected for the 2018 Leeds Lieder Young Artists Festival, further competition success has included Second Prize at the 2015 Joan Chissell Schumann Lieder Competition, winning the 2014 Maureen Lehane Vocal Award and winning the 2017 Richard Lewis / Jean Shanks Award.
+Selected for the 2018 Leeds Lieder Young Artists Festival, further competition success has included Second Prize at the 2019 Handel Singing Competition, Second Prize at the 2015 Joan Chissell Schumann Lieder Competition, winning the 2014 Maureen Lehane Vocal Award and winning the 2017 Richard Lewis / Jean Shanks Award.
 For Royal Academy Opera, he sang The Refugee Flight and Ruggiero Alcina.

-His engagements this season include debuts with Music Theatre Wales as Serafino The Intelligence Park, with Cologne Opera as Rosencrantz Hamlet and a return to the Royal Opera as Joacim Susanna and to give a recital in the Crush Room.
+Engagements during 2019 / 2020 included debuts with Music Theatre Wales as Serafino The Intelligence Park andwith Cologne Opera as Rosencrantz Hamlet For the Royal Opera, he sang Joacim Susanna and gave a Crush Room recital.

 Please note that this biography is not to be used for programmes.
 Current information is available on request.

 Serafino: The Intelligence Park / Royal Opera, London